ShkoliarenkoTech/Copy-a-array/README.md

 * The program creates two arrays.

-* Fills them randomly.
+* Fill them randomly.

-* Delete data from the fist array.
+* Delete data from the first array.

 * Create a new array.